GlobalCreativeApkDev/google-palm-cli/README.md

 # How to Use the Application?

+Pre-requisites:

-Pre-requisite: [Python](https://www.python.org/downloads/) installed on your device.
+1. [Python](https://www.python.org/downloads/) installed on your device.
+2. .env file is in the same directory as <GOOGLE_PALM_CLI_DIRECTORY> and has the value of PALM_API_KEY.

 First, open a Terminal or Command Prompt window and run the following command.